Scrappyz/Age-Calculator/README.md

 Future date: July 28, 2022 12:00:00am
 You are 0 years, 11 months, 0 days, 0 hours, 0 minutes, 0 seconds old...
 ```
 In this example, both dates are specified but their times are not.
-If the time is not specified, it will default to <br> 12:00:00 am.
+If the time is not specified, it will default to <br> 12:00:00am.